These guides are AI-generated educational summaries — not legal or medical advice.

 Discussing only current symptoms without describing the history and progression of the condition

-Why: The DBQ includes a field for history including onset and course of the condition.
+The DBQ includes a field for history including onset and course of the condition.
 A complete history supports the nexus between your condition and service and helps document that the condition is chronic rather than episodic.

-Do this instead: Be prepared to describe when you first noticed symptoms, how the condition has progressed, what treatments you have tried, and how the severity has changed over time.
+Instead: Be prepared to describe when you first noticed symptoms, how the condition has progressed, what treatments you have tried, and how the severity has changed over time.

 Impact: Service connection and all rating levels